Creature Nights by Matt Kamm

 Chopping resumed.

+He said he didn’t know about coloring or animals.
 He knew about furniture because he made furniture and he’d be making furniture for a long time.
 He guaranteed that my bed was furniture, and that the chair I was sitting in was furniture.

+We sat quietly for a moment before he asked what kind of careers might interest me.
 I wasn’t to worry about it “I’ll find out when I’m in college.”
 That’s what mother had told me.

 As he opened his mouth to say something I looked very closely at his face.
 It was curious that he kept such young eyes; the rest of his body was petrified wood.
 Mother interrupted before he spoke.